vmware/dod-compliance-and-automation/content/en/docs/Tutorials/NSX/audit4.md

 {{< /tabpane >}}

 ### Run the audit
-In this example we will be scanning all NSX components, specifying an inputs file, and outputting a report to the CLI and to a JSON file.
+In this example all NSX components will be scanned, specifying an inputs file, and outputting a report to the CLI and to a JSON file.

 {{< tabpane text=false right=false persist=header >}}
 {{% tab header="**Version**:" disabled=true /%}}